-Attaching and Re-attaching Labels to Control Objects on Access Forms and Reports
+Attaching Labels to Objects on Microsoft® Access Forms and Reports

 “David, Whilst working on the design of an Access database form I managed to delete the label attached to one of the text boxes.
 I know I can put a new label on the form, but it won’t be attached to the text box.
 Is there a way of doing this?”